Iapetus Ocean: Paleozoic

 Southwest of the Iapetus, a volcanic island arc evolved from the early Cambrian (540 million years ago) onward.
 This volcanic arc was formed above a subduction zone where the oceanic lithosphere of the Iapetus Ocean subducted southward under other oceanic lithosphere.
 From Cambrian times (about 550 million years ago) the western Iapetus Ocean began to grow progressively narrower due to this subduction.
-The same happened further north and east, where Avalonia and Baltica began to move towards Laurentia from the Ordovician (488-444 million years ago) onward.
+The same happened further north and east, where Avalonia and Baltica began to move towards Laurentia from the Ordovician (488–444 million years ago) onward.

 Trilobite faunas of the continental shelves of Baltica and Laurentia are still very different in the Ordovician, but Silurian faunas show progressive mixing of species from both sides, because the continents moved closer together.

-In the west, the Iapetus Ocean closed with the Taconic orogeny (480-430 million years ago), when the volcanic island arc collided with Laurentia.
+In the west, the Iapetus Ocean closed with the Taconic orogeny (480–430 million years ago), when the volcanic island arc collided with Laurentia.
 Some authors consider the oceanic basin south of the island arc also a part of the Iapetus, this branch closed during the later Acadian orogeny, when Avalonia collided with Laurentia.

-It has been suggested that the southern Iapetus Ocean closed during a continental collision between Laurentia and Western Gondwana (South America).
+It has been suggested that the southern Iapetus Ocean closed during a continental collision between Laurentia and western Gondwana (South America).
 If factual the Taconic orogen would be the northward continuation of the Famatinian orogen exposed in Argentina.

-Meanwhile, the eastern parts had closed too: the Tornquist Sea between Avalonia and Baltica already during the late Ordovician, the main branch between Baltica-Avalonia and Laurentia during the Grampian and Scandian phases of the Caledonian orogeny (440-420 million years ago).
+Meanwhile, the eastern parts had closed too: the Tornquist Sea between Avalonia and Baltica already during the late Ordovician, the main branch between Baltica–Avalonia and Laurentia during the Grampian and Scandian phases of the Caledonian orogeny (440–420 million years ago).

-At the end of the Silurian period (c.
-420 million years ago) the Iapetus Ocean had completely disappeared and the combined mass of the three continents formed the "new" continent of Laurasia, which would itself be the northern component of the singular supercontinent of Pangaea.
+At the end of the Silurian period (about 420 million years ago) the Iapetus Ocean had completely disappeared and the combined mass of the three continents formed the "new" continent of Laurasia, which would itself be the northern component of the singular supercontinent of Pangaea.